syntasso/kratix-docs/docs/workshop/part-ii/04-schedule-promise.md

 acceptable place to schedule work to.

-Imagine you have decided that it is not appropriate for ECK resources to be deployed to certain clusters, so you have decided to restrict the ECK Promise and its Resource Requests to only development clusters.
+Imagine you have decided that it is not appropriate for ECK resources to be deployed to certain clusters, so you have decided to restrict the ECK Promise and its Resource to only development clusters.
 You have also decided that development clusters will be labelled in Kratix with the `environment=dev` label.
 In order to get the ECK Promise to only schedule to clusters with these labels you need to update the Promise.